longhorn/website/content/docs/1.6.0/volumes-and-nodes/scheduling.md

 Assume this node has two disks and neither one has another replica: `Disk X` with available space 1 GB, and `Disk Y` with available space 2 GB.
 And the replica Longhorn going to schedule needs 1 GB.
 With default `Storage Minimal Available Percentage` 25, Longhorn can only schedule the replica on `Disk Y` if this `Disk Y` matches the disk tag, otherwise Longhorn will return failure on this replica selection.
 But if the `Storage Minimal Available Percentage` is set to 0, and `Disk X` also matches the disk tag, Longhorn can schedule the replica on `Disk X`.

 Now suppose one of the potential candidate disks has an existing replica and `Replica Disk Soft Anti-Affinity" is set to true.
-In principle, Longhorn would be allowed to choose either disk, but in practice, it will avoid the existing replice and place the new replica on another disk, even if it is an otherwise inferior choice.
+In principle, Longhorn would be allowed to choose either disk, but in practice, it will avoid the existing replica and place the new replica on another disk, even if it is an otherwise inferior choice.

 ### Settings